bfairkun/201907_mpe-seq_processing/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure the workflow according to your needs via editing the file `config.yaml` and the `samples.tsv` files.
 Configure cluster settings in `cluster-config.json`.
-Finally, if necessary want to run snakemake from a compute node using the provided `snakemake.sbatch` script, edit it accordingly.
+If you want to run snakemake from a compute node using the provided `snakemake.sbatch` script, edit it accordingly (specifically the account for submitting slurm jobs unless).

 ### Step 3: Prepare the environments